dlweatherhead/necromancer/README.md

 This is my entry for the Free Lives Game Jam for 2017, with the theme Collection.

+The game is playable and downloadable on [itch.io](dlw.itch.io/necromancer).

+Free Lives is a South African game developer, you can find out more [here](https://freelives.net/).

 ## Description

 I wanted to capture the feeling of controlling a large flock or swarm of creatures, with inspiration coming from the Overlord games.